Aluminium–lithium alloys

+The SpaceX Falcon 9 booster is made of aluminum-lithium alloy.

-Aluminium–lithium alloys (Al–Li alloys) are a set of alloys of aluminium and lithium, often also including copper and zirconium.
+Aluminium–lithium alloys (American, Canadian, and Philippines English: aluminum–lithium alloys) (Al–Li alloys) are a set of alloys of aluminium and lithium, often also including copper and zirconium.
 Since lithium is the least dense elemental metal, these alloys are significantly less dense than aluminium.
 Commercial Al–Li alloys contain up to 2.45% lithium by mass.

 Crystal structure

 Alloying with lithium reduces structural mass by three effects: